You are here

 To learn more about the Professors' backgrounds and visions for student experience, read their Q&A article about the course on the the Faculty of Arts website.

 Upon completion of this course, students will be able to:

-- critically assess the use of language in your existing area of specialization
+- critically assess how language is used in your chosen field of study

-- use methods and tools from language sciences to communicate disciplinary insights to broader audiences
+- use your enriched understanding of how language functions to communicate your field’s insights to broader audiences

-- locate the power of language in science and society and recognize when language is harnessed to manipulate rather than inform
+- recognize the power of language in science and society and when it is harnessed to manipulate rather than inform

 This course is designed for upper level students in any discipline and from any faculty who are interested to learn more about how language works and what it does.
 There are no pre-requirements, other than a commitment to deep intellectual exploration, a willingness to be challenged, and a readiness to reflect on what you have learned in your discipline through the lens of language.

 Living Language is cross-listed as APSC 402, ASTU 402, FRST 402, LFS 402, LLED 402, and PHAR 402.
 Enrolment for this course will be limited to 40 students.
 Please email firstname.lastname@example.org for waitlist information or consult with your Faculty Advisor to choose the appropriate option for you.